 - Marking is directly linked to the success criteria in the first instance, although success criterias need not to direct the children too much. - Where work has been produced the teacher will ensure that the books are marked for the next session, though where it is expected that the children will respond through Red Robin Response this may mean the next day to ensure that children are able to reflect accurately on their work. - Big Write marking will follow the whole school assessment template which outlines year group specific targets.
 Every Big Write will include a Red Robin Response as a means of addressing misconception and up-levelling.
 The teacher will highlight the section the children have been asked to improve.
 Big Write books will be available to all children by Monday for responses. - The child's best piece of work each half term will be placed on display within the classroom as a celebration.
 All of these pieces will be marked. - Most marking is positive, highlighting things children can do/did do so the children know to repeat these things again.
-Though this may be feedback provided within the success criteria. - Children are regularly asked to respond to the teacher's comments (known as Red Robin Response).
+Though this may be feedback provided within the success criteria. - Marking keys, rather than blanket symbols, focus on positive aspects of work. - Some marking keys help children to identify errors. - Children are regularly asked to respond to the teacher's comments (known as Red Robin Response).
 This will be feedback aimed at addressing misconception or moving children to the next stage in learning depending on the work they have created. - Targets will be set for the children in mathematics and writing using the Newchurch pencil template.
 The result will be a direct teaching target and a personal target being set.
-These will be attainable targets linked to current learning or learning from the near future. - In reading, targets will be established in the reading record and monitored regularly through guided and group reading activities.
+These will be attainable targets linked to current learning or learning from the near future - In reading, targets will be established in the reading record and monitored regularly through guided and group reading activities.
 They will show progress of the children in line with Age Related Expectation (ARE) and Special Educational Needs and Disability (SEND) targets. - Children need to be taught to set targets for themselves and their peers.
 This may be on their own target sheets or through peer and self-assessment responses to a piece of work.
 Self-assessment through the Success Criteria is expected in every recorded session (though children will receive verbal feedback in non-recorded sessions e.g. PE or Music).